 Recommended Memory Cards

-The Fujifilm X-T3 has some firmware issues that caused some memory card problems at launch.
-This has mostly been cleared up and you don’t have to be as picky about which cards you buy.
+The Fujifilm X-T3 had some firmware issues that caused some memory card problems at launch.
+These have mostly been cleared up, and you don’t have to be as picky about which cards you buy.

 See the guide: Best SD Memory Cards Fujifilm X-T3.
 For all the in-camera speed comparisons.